Coffee 1

-Coffee #1 is a British coffee house chain that originated in Cardiff, Wales in 2001, and is now owned by Caffè Nero.
-Coffee#1 has outlets along the M4 corridor, with others in Wales and southern England.
+Coffee #1 (Note: Stylized as Coffee#1 and Coffee^{#}1) is a British coffee house chain that originated in Cardiff, Wales in 2001, and is now owned by Caffè Nero.
+Coffee #1 has outlets along the M4 corridor, with others in Wales and southern England.

 History

 Coffee #1 was co-founded in 2000 by David Jones, Maryanne Tagney, James Shapland and Anthony Shapland.
 James Shapland was appointed managing director in 2002 and was majority shareholder when the business was sold in 2011.
 Jones and Tagney Jones, both based in Washington State, USA, remained minority shareholders and non-executive directors until the sale in 2011.

-Coffee#1 opened its first coffee shop in 2001 on Wood Street, Cardiff, and had three shops by the end of that year.
+Coffee #1 opened its first coffee shop in 2001 on Wood Street, Cardiff, and had three shops by the end of that year.
 Shapland grew the company to become a market leader across South Wales and South West England.
 The company won the Cafe Society's Coffee Bar Chain of the Year award in 2009, 2010, 2011, 2012 and 2013 and the Beverage Service Association's 'Best UK Coffee Chain' in 2009.